Did you know that American Express does more than just issue credit cards?

 Is an American Express Savings Account FDIC-insured?

-American Express National Bank is a FDIC member, which means that funds deposited in an American Express Personal Savings Account is insured up to the maximum allowed by law.
+Yes.
+American Express National Bank is a FDIC member, which means that funds deposited in an American Express Personal Savings Account are insured up to the maximum allowed by law.

 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation providing deposit insurance to depositors in U.S. commercial banks and savings institutions.
 The FDIC insures deposits according to ownership category (such as individual, joint or accounts with beneficiaries).
 The current maximum amount is $250,000 per depositor, per insured bank, for each account ownership category.